jaxsonpd/poisson-solver/doc/report/report.typ

 The Poisson algorithm requires a large number of memory operations to load the data from the respective arrays and store the result.
 These memory operations can add significant overhead.
 This is because the read/write time of DRAM is significantly higher than the execution time of the CPU.
 Modern CPUs minimise this impact with small high-speed memory caches.
 These store recently accessed data, minimising costly DRAM access operations.
 As discussed in Section 1, the largest cache on the analysed CPU is 16MB.
 This is not enough to store even one of the arrays needed for a 401 node cube which has a size of 515MB.
 This means the cache can only store small sections of memory.
 Optimising the use of cached memory improves cache utilisation, which can significantly improve program execution time.

 The largest number of memory operations in the code occurs during the computation of the inner nodes of the cube.
 This uses three nested `for` loops that iterate over the layers, columns, and rows.
 These iterations can be executed in any order to achieve the correct result.
 One way to ensure optimal cache utilisation is to consider spatial locality when accessing memory.
 This means that neighbouring data in memory will be accessed consecutively, so the required data will almost always be located in the cache for each node.
-To achieve this, the optimal iteration scheme is for the inner loop to iterate along the x-axis (a row), as it increments by a single item in memory each iteration.
+To achieve this, the optimal iteration scheme is for the inner loop to iterate along the i-axis (a row), as it increments by a single item in memory each iteration.

 The performance for different iteration schemes is shown in @fig:caching-cmp.
-As seen in the plot, iteration schemes where the inner most loop is the x-axis outperform any other scheme by a significant margin.
+As seen in the plot, iteration schemes where the inner most loop is the k-axis outperform any other scheme by a significant margin.
 With the execution time being directly proportional to what iteration level the x-axis is performed.
-The difference in execution time is significant with the x, z, y iteration scheme being five times slower than the optimal z, y, x scheme.
+The difference in execution time is significant with the i, k, j iteration scheme being five times slower than the optimal k, j, i scheme.

 #figure(
   image("figures/JPC_caching_cmp.png", width: 60%),